solkim-83/tp/docs/UserGuide.md

 Format: `deletebytag -c TAG`

-* Deletes all contacts with a specific tag.
 * The tag must be a valid tag.
 * Deleted contacts will also be removed from any event they attend.